fightingdreamer/npm-set-union/README.md

 ## Description

-Missing union operation for Set.
+Missing union operation for Set or any Iterable.

-Second implementation can do union opration between any number of iterables.
+Second implementation can do union operation between any number of iterables.

 ## Install